 - Telstra Wholesale Service Providers

 - Letter of Authorization dated within the last 30 days.
 Make sure it is dated and signed within the last 30 days, and has an Australian local non-PO Box address

 Australia Porting Process

 - The number gets approved by Twilio.
-If everything in Step 1 was done correctly, you can expect Twilio to approve your port request in 24 business hours.
+If Step 1 was completed correctly, you can expect Twilio to approve your port request in 24 business hours.

 - The number is submitted to Twilio’s Carrier Partner.
 This can take up to 24 business hours.
 Your request is then submitted to your soon-to-be former carrier as a port request.
 During this time, do not close your account with your carrier and keep your numbers active.